jimasta/jimasta/README.md

 ## Hi there, I'm Jorge!
 Hi, my name is Jorge Masta, I am a Systems Analyst and Information Systems student.
 I'm 30 years old Husband, Father and Full-Stack Developer from Brasil!
-I have three years of experience working as a SharePoint / Power Platform Analyst and Developer
+I have three years of experience working as a SharePoint / Power Platform Analyst and Developer.

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- I’m currently learning NodeJS and React
-- 👯 I’m looking to collaborate with other content creators
+- I’m looking to collaborate with other content creators to evolve as a developer
-- 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- Brainstorm with me over tech, algorithms, career, and music

 ## Languages and Tools: